 You can still register for your baby box at one of your antenatal appointments and it will be delivered within 4 weeks of your due date.
 If you have coronavirus your midwife will be able to register on your behalf.

-During this time, some birth choices such as the homebirth service may be unavailable due to staff and patient safety concerns.
-These changes will only be temporary and you will be told of any local changes that may affect your birth plan.
-Please speak to your midwife or maternity team who will provide you with up to date information on your options.
+During this pandemic, some birth choices such as the homebirth service were unavailable due to staff and patient safety concerns.
+These restrictions are now changing and all Health Boards should be able to provide all choices to women including home births.
+You should speak to your midwife or maternity team who will provide you with up to date information on your options in your area.

 Labour and your birth partner